ACS Management Service

 Published: April 7, 2011

-Updated: February 28, 2013
+Updated: February 21, 2014

-Applies To: Windows Azure
+Applies To: Azure

-Windows Azure Active Directory Access Control (also known as Access Control Service or ACS)
+Microsoft Azure Active Directory Access Control (also known as Access Control Service or ACS)

 How the ACS Management Service fits into the overall ACS architecture

 When it is appropriate to use the ACS Management Service to configure ACS settings